The discovery of three pulsars in the globular cluster M15 with the FAST: Conclusions

 3, M15C, the double neutron star binary system, was detectable by FAST until December 20$^{\rm th}$, 2022.
-Its flux kept decreasing.
-This may be the result of precession.
-Being consistent with the result in 2016, its pulse profile is still highly linear polarized in the observation taken in December 14$^{\rm th}$, 2019.
-As it disappears in FAST data, it may be possible to receive the signal from the companion.
+Its flux density kept decreasing.
+This may be the result of precession of the beam out of our line of sight.
+The high degree of linear polarisation observed in late 2019 is consistent with that seen in earlier epochs.
+Its pulse profile is still highly linear polarized in the observation taken in December 14$^{\rm th}$, 2019.
+As it disappears in FAST data, it may be possible to receive the signal from the companion and confirm if it is also a pulsar.

-4, M15I was detected one more time on December 14$^{\rm th}$, 2022.
-It should be a binary in a wide orbit.
+4, M15I was re-detected the first time since its discovery, current result indicates it could be an isolated pulsar.

-5, Newly discovered pulsar M15J is an isolated pulsar, with a spinning period of 11.84 ms and the DM value of 66.68 pc cm$^{-3}$.
+5, Newly discovered pulsar M15J is an isolated pulsar, with a spin period of 11.84 ms and DM value of 66.68 pc cm$^{-3}$.

-6, As two long period pulsars, M15K and L have spinning periods of 1.98 s and 3.61 s.
-M15L is the GC pulsar with the longest spinning period now known.
-Due to the RFIs, it is not easy to obtain their phase-connected timing solutions.
-Their spinning frequency derivatives could be the key to determine if they are recycled.
+6, The two long period pulsars, M15K and L, have spin periods of 1.98 s and 3.61 s.
+M15L is the GC pulsar with the longest spin period now known.
+The positions from the timing solutions suggest they are both associated with GC M15.